ayeai/ayeai.ayeam.com/_pages/refund.md

 Duration: Our refund policy lasts 30 days.
 If 30 days hgithub.comave gone by since your purchase, unfortunately we can’t offer you a refund or exchange.

-To be eligible for a return, you must not have accessed the lessons and any learning items must be unused and in the same condition that you received it.
-It must also be in the original packaging.

 Courses and learning material below INR 500 are not refundable

 To complete your return, we require a receipt or proof of purchase.